Clasification Societies

 DNV

-Det Norske Veritas It is Norweigian and has plenty ships in its list because there are many ships controlled by Norweigian companies, flagged under many different flags, and normally they prefer the Society from their country.
+Det Norske Veritas It is Norweigian and has plenty ships in its list because there are many ships controlled by Norweigian companies, registered under many different flags, and normally they prefer the Society from their country.

 BV